About the degree programme

 Find out more about the health questionnaire

-All international and UK graduate students who have been offered a place on this programme and who have made us their Firm choice via UCAS are required to pay a fee deposit equal to approximately 10% of the first year’s fees.
+All students who have been offered a place on this programme and who have made us thier Firm choice via UCAS must pay a deposit to secure their place.

 Applying as an international student